 Esquerra Eixample

 South of St Gervasi and nearer to the heart of the old city, Esquerra Eixample is a busy neighbourhood with many restaurants, bars and shops.
-Eixample is divided into a right and left-hand section (Dreta and Esquerra) but both have the same octagonal grid formation that typifies Barcelona.
+Eixample is divided into a right- and left-hand section (Dreta and Esquerra) and both have the same octagonal grid formation that typifies Barcelona.

 Apartments here typically don’t have garages, but spaces can sometimes be rented in a nearby parking complex.
 The FGC suburban train, metro and buses provide reliable transport links.

-There are three buildings designed by Gaudi close by, and La Rambla de Catalunya, with its perfect low-angle view of Mount Tibidabo, is fantastic for walking.
-Parks and children’s play areas are rare here and most recommended schools are in the northwest, so this is a district better suited to expats without children.
+There are three buildings designed by architect Antoni Gaudí close by, and La Rambla de Catalunya, with its perfect low-angle view of Mount Tibidabo, is fantastic for walking.
+Parks and children’s play areas are rare here, and most recommended schools are in the northwest, so this is a district better suited to expats who don’t have children.

 Vila Olimpica

 Most apartment buildings here have good light, are three or four floors high and provide communal amenities such as garden spaces and swimming pools.
 In some cases, quality was sacrificed in the rush to finish them, so sound insulation can be poor.
-Still, rent is expensive.
+Vila Olimpica becomes particularly lively during the summer months when both locals and visitors flock to the beachside bars and clubs.

 There are supermarkets, shops and a cinema, but the best international schools are at least an hour away.
-The metro and bus services connect the area to the centre of town, but commuters will need to transfer between lines for destinations in the north and west of the city.
+The metro and bus services connect the area to the centre of town, with the L4 yellow line serving Ciutadella Vila Olimpica station.
+You’ll need to transfer between lines for destinations in the north and west of the city.
+Note that Line 4 occasionally has improvement works that may affect service during the summer months.

 Suburbs outside of Barcelona